fbpx

 A Norwegian Prima Review: Free Activities

 There’s no getting bored on the Norwegian Prima with everything that’s included.
-Of course, as I’ve said, there’s nonstop entertainment: dance nights, live performances, and comedy, but there are so many other activities that make it one of the best Texas cruises out of Galveston.
+Of course, as I’ve said, there’s nonstop entertainment: dance nights, live performances, and comedy, but there are so many other activities that make it one of the best Texas cruises out of Galveston, ensuring so much fun for everyone.

-• Movies – Want a cozy day in while looking out over the water?
-The TVs are always playing a long range of TV shows and movies, new and old, that were perfect for us.
+• Movies – Want a cozy day while looking out over the water?
+The TVs are always playing a long range of TV shows and movies, new and old, that are perfect for us.

-• Slides – With a 10-story, freefall dry slide, the fastest of its kind, and even loopty loop slides, these will make for an exciting view of the sea.
+• Slides – With a 10-story, freefall dry slide, the fastest of its kind, as well as an exhilarating water slide, these will make for an exciting view of the sea.
 You’ll feel like you’re about to plummet straight into it!

 Swirly slide off the side of the cruise ship